-In 2019, the Board of Directors were paid remuneration of AED 11 million in respect to financial year 2018.
-On 21 June 2020 the AGM approved an amount of AED 11 million (6% of the net profit) as Board of Directors remuneration in respect of financial year 2019.
+In 2020, the Board of Directors were paid remuneration of AED 11 million in respect to financial year 2019.
+On 28 March 2021 the AGM approved an amount of AED 11 million as Board of Directors remuneration in respect of financial year of 2020.

-Apart from above provision for bonuses, no other remuneration or allowances have been paid / proposed to be paid to Board members for attending the meetings of the Board or membership remuneration in the committees formed by the Board for year 2019.
+Apart from the above remuneration, no other remuneration or allowances have been paid to Board members for attending the meetings of the Board or membership remuneration in the committees formed by the Board for year 2020.